pburkholder/decksets/2018-04-cf-summit/text.md

 ^You have these mature automation tools, you want guardrails for product and dev teams, it's tempting to build a toolchain bespoke to the organization's needs.

-^Whether it's intentional or not, the drive of "let's build our own PaaS" takes hold.
+^drive of "let's build our own PaaS" takes hold.

 ^This might take the form of something like: "I know, let's kick of the process with a Remedy ticket, which opens up a Puppet/Chef/Terraform template they can fill in, and commit to Git.
 The PR gets routed to Pat or Steve for approval, then it'll get instantiated in a validation environment for security scans ... " and so and so on.

-^Toolchains are awesome, but not at scale in an organization that hasn't practiced flow.
-Time and again, in the public and private sector, I've seen this devolve into Platform-as-a-Concierge-Service (or PaaCS), with bottlenecks accruing where manual work has to occur.
-And folks are still waiting.
+^Toolchains are AWESOME, but NOT at SCALE when NO FLOW.
+SEEN this DEVOLVE into Platform-as-a-Concierge-Service (or PaaCS), with BOTTLENECKS  Manual work.

-^I want to stop this.
-So I want to make easy and obvious to use PaaS for the 80% use case, and let operations teams use the other tooling for the remaining hard work.
-And cloud.gov offers me that opportunity.
-Now, what is this cloud.gov thing?
+^STOP THIS.
+EASU use PaaS for the 80% use case, and let OPS do HARD WROK.
+I get to.
+What is this cloud.gov thing?

 ---